 • The mashed potatoes produced are creamy and smooth.

 • It’s made of stainless steel and is made by a trusted brand.

 • The stop is too high so not all potatoes are pushed causing some of them to get wasted or needing two tried to mash them all.

 • It is a whole lot more expensive compared to others on the list.

 1. Ease of Use

 Tools are there to make your life easier and for you to have better results so it’s only logical that the potato ricer you’ll get will be easy to use and not cause any discomfort.
-Potato ricers with easy grip handles and rubber handles are one of the most comfortable to use.
+Potato ricers with easy-grip handles and rubber handles are some of the most comfortable to use.